602-993-0083 | Español 602-339-0784 (after hours available)

 Though you can have ductwork installed for central air conditioning, you might want to consider a ductless cooling system instead.
 It’s as good, if not better, than having a central air conditioner without ductwork.
 Let’s look at the difference in the two systems.

-Differences Between Central Air in a House Without Ducts and With Ducts
+Differences Between Central Air in House Without Ducts and With Ducts

 Ductless or mini-split air conditioning systems and central air conditioning work similarly.
 They each consist of an outside condenser and an air handler inside the home, which work in tandem to cool your home.